|||

 Putting aside that Google kept adding to Google Docs (so it wasn’t complete” as Cohen says it was), he’s deliberately misinterpreting viable.”

 The purpose of this maxim in the first place is to challenge teams to ship the smallest morsel of experience that delivers true value.
-That’s the hard part.
-Is figuring out what is viable.
+Part of what’s hard is figuring out what viable” means for your product.

-New Clothes is where you take some concept that is being interpreted in a way you don’t like, and rather than challenge the interpretation (or identify an actual problem), you come up with a fresh label and declare the old concept a hot mess.
-(See most rebrands.)
+New Clothes is where you take some concept that is being interpreted in a way you don’t like, and rather than challenge the interpretation (or Solve the real problem), you come up with a fresh label and declare the old concept a hot mess.
+(See: most rebrands, modern political science, and corporate strategy.)

 Instead of Minimum” which sounds sad, let’s say Simple.”
 Fine, I don’t mind this, but minimum” never bothered me.